Daniel Dromm: Life and career

 Dromm was born in Rego Park, but his family moved to Oyster Bay on Long Island when he was 5, and to Manhasset when he was 9.
 He attended Catholic schools.
-Dromm graduated from Marist College and earned his master's degree at City College.
+Dromm graduated from Marist College and earned his master's degree at CUNY's The City College of New York.

 A resident of Jackson Heights, Dromm began his first career as a public school teacher in 1984 at P.S.
 199 in Sunnyside.
 As an educator, he promoted teaching acceptance of LGBT individuals through the Rainbow Curriculum and publicly came out in 1992.
 Heavily involved in the Queens County Democratic Party, he served as Democratic District Leader in the 39th assembly district.

 In 1998, Ed Sedarbaum challenged incumbent New York State Senator George Onorato.
 Dromm worked as the campaign manager for Progressive Democratic candidate Ed Sedarbaum.
 Onorato won re-election to the State Senate on Election Day 1998.

-He is one of the first two openly gay City Council members from outside Manhattan.
+He and Jimmy Van Bramer are the first two openly male gay Democrats elected to the New York City Council from outside Manhattan.

+Tiffany Caban was the first openly queer female elected to the City Council from Queens.
+Lynn Schulman was the first openly lesbian Democrat elected to the City Council from Queens.

-Dromm was featured in the 2015 Frederick Wiseman documentary In Jackson Heights.
+Dromm was featured in the 2015 Frederick Wiseman-directed documentary film In Jackson Heights.

+Dromm was punched in the face by a truck driver after Dromm took a picture of the truck blocking traffic on the street outside the City Councilman's office in May 2012.
+Muriel was arrested for assault and stealing Dromm's mobile phone.